Swiss Family Allowance 2026: Rates, Eligibility & Apply

 Birth and Adoption Bonus by Canton

-Only five cantons pay a one-time bonus on birth or adoption:
+Nine cantons pay a one-time bonus on birth or adoption.
+The other 17 do not.

-Other cantons (Zurich, Aargau, Bern, Basel-Stadt, Lucerne, etc.) do not offer a birth bonus.
-The child's canton of residence determines the bonus - even if you work in a different canton, the bonus follows the child.
+Cantons such as Zurich, Aargau, Bern, and Basel-Stadt do not offer a birth bonus.
+The child's canton of residence determines the bonus; even if you work in a different canton, the bonus follows the child.

 Children Living Abroad